(506) 2280-0700

 4. What if my luggage is lost?

-5. Where can we change money after arrival?
+5. Where can we exchange money after arriving?

 6. What day should I plan on arriving in San José?